shivam2003-dev/made_for_ml/docs/chapters/02_learning_paradigms.md

 Machine learning algorithms can be categorized into different paradigms based on the nature of the learning signal available.
 Understanding these paradigms is crucial for selecting the appropriate approach for a given problem.
 This chapter explores supervised, unsupervised, and reinforcement learning, along with their mathematical foundations and applications.

+!!! important "Why Learning Paradigms Matter"
+    The choice of learning paradigm is one of the first and most critical decisions in any ML project:
+    - **Determines data requirements**: Do you need labels?
+Can you interact with the environment?
+    - **Shapes algorithm selection**: Different paradigms use fundamentally different approaches
+    - **Affects evaluation**: How do you measure success without labels or with delayed rewards?
+    - **Impacts project timeline**: Labeling data can be expensive and time-consuming

 The choice of learning paradigm fundamentally affects:
 - What data is required
 - How the learning algorithm works